 An issue for all states is the prospect of further belt-tightening by the federal government, which provides nearly $1 in $3 of state revenue.
-Already, federal economic stimulus aid, which boosted the federal share of state revenue to its highest levels in at least 50 years between fiscal years 2009 and 2012, has largely ended.
+States use federal dollars for a range of programs, particularly health care, education and training, and transportation and other infrastructure.

 Why does state fiscal health matter?

 All of these factors affect the fiscal health of state governments, which deliver critical services such as health care for the needy, education, transportation, and public safety.
 State finances also matter because of their impact on the U.S. economy.
 State spending accounts for 4 percent of the nation’s economic output, and states provide about one-third of local governments’ budgets.